mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 :::info

 Using DCV with a full license on the EC2 instance does require that the instance has permission to retrieve the license from an S3 bucket, which I've skipped over to keep the AWS setup portion shorter.
 You can read more in the [licensing documentation](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html).
+This setup isn't needed for the initial installation.

 :::